I was fed up with my business back in 2014…

 Because that’s what was sold to me when I first learned marketing online.

-It’s easy to appeal to entrepreneurs who are hungry to learn how to grow their businesses by making the digital platforms and technologies sound “sexy” with bold claims and big promises.
+It’s easy to appeal to entrepreneurs who are hungry to learn how to grow their businesses when “marketing gurus” make digital platforms sound “sexy” with bold claims and big promises.

 I hadn’t learned what was really important when it came to building a sustainable business until years later.